svitlana-tov/JSFunSpring2024/docs/InstallationGuideWindows.md

 If you would like to use prettier, search for _Prettier_ in the Extensions tab on the left and install _Prettier - Code formatter_.
 Once its installed, click on _Reload_ if necessary.

 You can now adjust Visual Studio's settings so that it will format on save and will play nicely with Prettier's defaults.
-Press `ctrl+shift+p,` search for _settings_ and click on _Preferences: Open Settings (JSON))_.
+Press `ctrl + shift + p,` search for _settings_ and click on _Preferences: Open Settings (JSON))_.

 ![](install-screens/settings-search.png)